bylder

 Presenter Mode

-One of the perks of being a web-based Presentation tool is that our client can pitch to their prospects using the tool from any device.
+One of the perks of being a web-based Presentation tool is that our clients can pitch to their prospects using the tool from any device.
 While having access to their notes and a built-in timekeeper, without the Viewer seeing any of that.

 Of course, Users should always be able to send the presentation to their Prospect Partner and let them go through it on their own time, share within the team and get sign of to do the deal.